rudramodi27/OverTheWire-Bandit/README.md

 bandit0@bandit.labs.overthewire.org s password: bandit0
 ls
 cat readme
-## 🔑 Password for Next Level
-`<REDACTED>`  <!-- Replace with actual password only in your local copy.
-Do NOT publish the real password publicly. -->

 # The output of the above command is the password for level 0.
 ```